Umuzi-org/ACN-syllabus/content/projects/first-personal-website/_index.md

   - Skills (Your tech stack: the languages and tools you use)
   - Projects/Portfolio (for now this might be a bit empty, but if you've worked on anything cool then tell us about it)
   - Contact (social media, email, phone, etc)
+- Host your site as a Github Page.
+In your README file include a link to your github page for easy navigation

+## Web Devs
 - Website must be responsive to different screen sizes - use a mobile-first approach!
   - Use CSS Grid (see tutorials below) to design your site and make it responsive
 - Website must be developed using HTML and CSS Grid with a logical structure and naming conventions in your code
 - You can also add some Javascript to make things more interactive
-- Feel free to use icons, colours, pictures or organograms if you need to
+- Feel free to use icons, colours, pictures or organograms if you need to.
-- Host your site as a Github Page.
-In your README file include a link to your github page for easy navigation
+- Make sure that your html passes through a [linter](https://validator.w3.org/).
+It is important to reduce errors and improve the overall quality of your code.

+## Data Science and Engineering

+- Your portfolio can be a simple single page portfolio that contains the above mentioned requirements.
+- Make sure that only the necessary information is presented.
+- Make sure your stuff is tidy.
+Use whitespace as needed.
+Make sure your pictures are not squashed or stretched.

-## Some advice for Web devs
+## Some advice

 - Start small and simple.
 Get the basic structure in first.
 Don't sit and obsess over choosing the right shade of green, or the perfect font.
 - Also, we'll be looking out for good developer habits.
 Please make sure you push your code often and your git commit messages actually make sense!